mafe72/Arduino-Shield-AVR-Programmer/README.md

 - An indicator light on pin D3 lets you run “BLINK” on any of the chips while it is in the socket.
 - Compatible with ArduinoISP, AdafruitISP, and AdaLoader.
 - Tested on Duemilanove, Uno, and Mega (requires jumpers).
+- Use an IDC 6 Pin Ribbon Cable to connect the ISP port to the desired chip pinout.

 ----------
 Front Side: